chuaindia/chuaindia/README.md

 - 🌱 I am a happy Micronaut.
 - 🌱 I am learning everything under the guidance of the online Microverse School.
 Go through my pinned repositories to see
-     what effort I have made.
+     what effort I have made.I am available for hire.
 - 👯 I have started my second innings to become a successful Full Stack Software Developer in a good international company.

 - Competency